Aman7400/Aman7400/README.md

 - 🔭 I’m currently focusing on Frontend Technologies 👨🏻‍💻
 - 🤔 Into Development since 2019 😎
-- ⚙️ Loves to learn new things & be a contributor to the community
+- ⚙️ Love to learn new things & be a contributor to the community
 - 💬 Interested in Cloud, Blockchain and Full Stack Web Development
 - 😍 For Business deals reach me through 📩